MaterializeInc/materialize/doc/user/content/cli/_index.md

   - Views that contain only references to constant values or depend entirely on system tables' indexes.
 - Cannot `INSERT` data into tables.
-- Can create new objects, but any created indexes will remain disabled.
+- Can create new objects, but any created indexes are disabled.

+After troubleshooting any issues, you can [enable individual indexes](/sql/alter-index) or reboot Materialize _without_ `--disable-user-indexes` to enable all indexes at once.

 For assistance with this mode, see: